Whether your style is casual, traditional or romantic, these are the best Reformation wedding dresses for brides this year

 The Balsam is one of those Reformation wedding dresses with a bit of a twist!
 The maxi length pillar is highlighted with a square neckline and large white bows to tie it up at the shoulder.

 There’s so much you could do with these!
 Cut them to suit your style, or even tie a flower or garland that matches your bouquet into them.
 It’s fitted in the waist, with back smocking, allowing for comfort and structure all at once.

-This is another one of those Reformation wedding dresses you can easily restyle or dye to wear later, at different occasions.
+Dye it after the wedding?
+Nope, it’s nylon.
+But the non-traditional matrimonial style makes this another one of those Reformation wedding dresses you can easily restyle and wear later, at different occasions.

 The Lorrane is a strapless, maxi length dress made from deadstock fabric.
 Its straight neckline with back zipper make it a classic, timeless style.

 Ideal for slimmer figures, it’s fitted throughout giving you a little shape in the areas where you might want it.

 Wear it with some delicate diamond earrings and a delicate diamond pendant, or perhaps a single strand of pearls.

 Dye it after the wedding?
 Nope, sorry.
 It’s upcycled polyester.